thiagola92/PUC-INF1405/documentation/diagrams/class diagram/Patch_History.md

 * pickFromDeck() removed.
   * Before you had to do player.pickFromDeck(X), now you have to do player.receiveCards(board.pickFromDeck(X))
   * What is the difference now?
 Before you couldn't take directly to the board, now you can.
 So i don't need a function that do what two functions could do together easly.
-* receiveCard renamed to receiveCards, now you send one array of cards and don't have to make a loop to give X cards anymore.
+* receiveCard() renamed to receiveCards(), now you send one array of cards and don't have to make a loop to give X cards anymore.

 # Version 013 #

 ## Board ##
 * distanceBetween() created, check the distance between two players (doesn't count dead player).

+# Version 014 #
+So many mistakes or things that i forgot.

+## Board ##
+* increaseAttacksThisTurn() removed
+* resetAttacksThisTurn() removed
+* setAttacksThisTurn() add
+  * Instead of have functions to increase or to reset, let the server decide the exactly number.
+  * Notice that this a setXXX so will not appear on diagram class.
+* endGame() created.

+## Player ##
+* attackPlayer() was here all the time but never on diagram... so here is it.
+  * The truth is, it did exist but it wasn't complete.
+It still not complete but this is no reason for not being here.
+* blockPlayer() created.
+* command() add to the diagram.
+  * Created on version 013/012/011 and forgot to put on diagram.
+* distanceBetween() removed from diagram.
+  * For 1 second was on __Player__ but i moved to __Board__ and forgot to edit the diagram.